 It goes without saying, put the credit card away, except for dire emergencies, and start paying for all purchases with cash.
 This is the first step toward regaining control of your finances.
 By paying with cash, instead of a credit card, you begin to understand just how much money you’re spending every time you reach into your pocket.

 It hurts, and it should.
 It’s a lesson learned and should make you much more disciplined about when and where you spend money.

 Beyond that, here are five steps that will help you conquer $50,000 of credit card debt.

-Get Your Facts Straight – Do you really know how much money you spend every month and what you get for all that money?
-A 2013 Gallup poll showed that only one in three American households use a detailed written budget.
+- Budgeting – Do you really know how much money you spend every month and what you get for all that money?
+While a 2021 survey by Coinstar showed the pandemic has pushed many Americans to get serious about budgeting – 3 out of 4 said they now have a household budget – that means one quarter of consumers still aren’t planning their monthly expenses.
 There are plenty of phone apps that will help you track spending as you do it.
 Take advantage of one and discover why a budget is a great bailout.

 Even if you only adopt bits and pieces of the five suggestions, you will have enough ammo to shoot down your debt problems.

 The next question then is: What method should you choose?

 Debt management plans might be the simplest way to address excessive credit card debt because credit counseling agencies help with the most difficult parts: reducing interest payments on debt and setting up a budget you can live with.

 Credit counselors work with credit card companies to find an interest rate and monthly payment you can afford.
 The interest rate of the average InCharge client is reduced to somewhere around 8%, and some go even lower.

 To see how dramatic a difference that makes, look at the difference in monthly payments and interest charged on a $50,000 credit card debt paying the national average of 16.13% and one paying a rate of 8% secured through an InCharge credit counselor over a five-year period.